-Air purifiers aren’t cheap – they start from just over £100 and go right up to more than £600.
+Air purifiers aren’t cheap – they go right up to more than £600.
 So, make sure you don’t waste your money.
 We’ll help you to avoid the air purifiers that are a letdown our tests, and instead choose from the air purifiers that clean the air in your home the best.

 What makes a Don’t Buy air purifier?

 If you suffer from allergies, or perhaps live beside a busy and congested road, you might want to consider an air purifier to clean the air you’re breathing in your home.

 But not all air purifiers are equal when it comes to air purification and their ability to quickly and effectively extract pollutants.
 Some air purifiers we've tested are so poor they are Don't Buys.

 What does a good air purifier look like?

 A good air purifier is powerful enough to quickly remove polluting particles from the air in your home, it will be easy to use, it won’t make too much noise when working on full-power and will be almost silent on its lowest setting.

 With a wide range of air purifiers to choose from, it might seem tempting to opt for an affordable-looking machine with impressive air-cleaning claims.